kirtiapte/cf-jupyterlab/README.md

 # JupyterLab on Cloud Foundry

-Deploy JupyterLab as a web application on Cloud Foundry platform with this simple configuration.
+Deploy JupyterLab as a web application on Tanzu Platform for Cloud Foundry with this simple configuration.

 ## 📋 Prerequisites

 - Cloud Foundry CLI installed
-- Access to a Cloud Foundry environment
+- Access to a Tanzu Platform for Cloud Foundry environment
 - Git (for cloning this repository)
 - (optional) GenAI tile